garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

         # guide](https://docs.garden.io/guides/code-synchronization) for details.
         mode: one-way-safe

         # The default permission bits, specified as an octal, to set on files at the sync target.
-Defaults to 0600
+Defaults to 0o644
-        # (user read/write).
+        # (user can read/write, everyone else can read).
 See the [Mutagen
         # docs](https://mutagen.io/documentation/synchronization/permissions#permissions) for more information.
-        defaultFileMode:
+        defaultFileMode: 420

         # The default permission bits, specified as an octal, to set on directories at the sync target.
 Defaults to
-        # 0700 (user read/write).
+        # 0o755 (user can read/write, everyone else can read).
 See the [Mutagen
         # docs](https://mutagen.io/documentation/synchronization/permissions#permissions) for more information.
-        defaultDirectoryMode:
+        defaultDirectoryMode: 493

         # Set the default owner of files and directories at the target.
 Specify either an integer ID or a string name.
         # See the [Mutagen docs](https://mutagen.io/documentation/synchronization/permissions#owners-and-groups) for